 Work in progress Batching up development effort on data ingest activities, or platform features, without validating the use cases that motivate this data or functionality.

 Incomplete pipelines (data not connected to consumers) Data delivered to a data platform but not being used.

 The consequence of inventory is that no value is realised from effort to date, and as a result, unbounded effort may be expended before delivering value.

 The cost that can be sunk into building and populating a data platform that is not connected to consumers (representing data production inventory) is, for all intents and purposes, unbounded.
-Very large initiatives have reached their conclusion with substantial data inventory (which ironically, until close to that point, may be considered a success measure), but marginal to no business value delivered.
+Without connecting to consumers, very large initiatives could reach their conclusion with substantial data inventory (which ironically, until close to that point, might be considered a success measure), but marginal to no business value delivered.